 - Bill of materials for purchase

 PCB drilling is the basis for the vias and the connectivity between various layers.
 Drilling is the most expensive, irreversible, and time-consuming process in the manufacturing process of PCBs.
-A small misposition may require refabrication of the whole board from scratch.
+A small malposition may require refabrication of the whole board from scratch.

 A drill file is a secondary file sent to the manufacturer with the Gerber file.
 The drill file refers to the position, size, and the number of holes in the desired PCB.
 The NC drill file can be used to correctly determine where all the drill holes are located on your board and the size they require.
 The number of files created for the drill varies depending on the complexity of PCB wiring.
 Drills can be of different types: through-holes, blind vias, and buried vias.